Diarmuid and Grainne's Cave

 Diarmuid and Grainne's cave is located above the cliffs of Annacuna at the back of the Gleniff Horseshoe, the spectacular glacial valley behind Benwisken.
 This is one of the highest caves in Ireland, with one of the widest mouths, and has fabulous views out across the valley to the northwest.
 The cave and the surrounding land is privately owned.
 Access to the cave is difficult, and the landowners prefer people to look at the cave from below.
 Always seek the owners and ask for permission before climbing to the cave.

-I visited the cave for the first time in January 2011 with Daithi.
-The cave is a steep climb, straight up for about 300 meters from our parking place down by the old miners hostel and national school.
-We scrambled up the steep mountain side following sheep trails, and found the going difficult enough.
+I visited the cave for the first time in January 2011.
+The cave is a steep climb, straight up for about 400 meters from the old national school.
+We scrambled up the steep mountain side following sheep trails, and found the going quite difficult.
 The last part, just before you get to the cave has flimsy ropes attached.
-Wealso found it dangerous for the people following after us, as any little stone or rock that gets disloged goes whizzing down the hill, gathering momentum as they go.
+We also found it dangerous for the people following after us, as any little stone or rock that gets disloged goes whizzing down the hill, gathering momentum as they go.

 The cave itself is a massive cavern where water worked its way out through the softer limestone during the last iceage, when the glaciers were more that a kilometer thick over the mountains.
 The retreating glacier gouged out the massive valley and formed the spectacular cliffs and the unique peak of Benwisken.
 There are several interconnected gallerys in the cave: the opening known as the 'Keyhole' is shown to the left.

 There was some evidence of ancient activity in the cave: